PSG, Leipzig seek maiden Champions League final appearance - WHIZ News

-LISBON, Portugal (AP) — The similarities between Paris Saint-Germain and Leipzig end in the fact both clubs are trying to make it to the Champions League final for the first time.
+LISBON, Portugal (AP) — The similarities between Paris Saint-Germain and Leipzig end with both clubs trying to reach the Champions League final for the first time.

-The French powerhouse arrives to Tuesday’s semifinal with its Qatari money and high-profile squad, while the German club comes with its Red Bull backing and a team of mostly untested players.
+The French powerhouse will head into Tuesday’s semifinal match with its Qatari money and high-profile squad, while the German club comes with its Red Bull backing and a team of mostly untested players.

-At Benfica’s Stadium of Light, it will be Neymar, Kylian Mbappé and his teammates taking on a Leipzig squad with little Champions League experience.
+At the Stadium of Light in Lisbon, it will be Neymar, Kylian Mbappé and his teammates taking on a Leipzig squad with little Champions League experience.

 Leipzig reached the Bundesliga in 2016 and the Champions League a few years later, but it has become highly unpopular at home because of its fast rise financed by Red Bull, prompting rivals fans to often protest at games.